shinangie/20200130/README.md

-# R Coursework for GOV 1005: Data
+# coursework for gov 1005
-Spring 2020
+spring 2020